fabric8io/docker-maven-plugin/doc/manual.md

 * **wait** specifies condition which must be fulfilled for the startup to complete.
 See [below](#wait-during-startup) which subelements are available and how they can be specified.
+* **log** specifies the log configuration for whether and how log messages from the running containers should be printed.
+See [below](#log-configuration) for a detailed description of this configuration section.
+* **showLogs** allows, if set, to see all standard output and standard error messages for all containers selected.
+As value the images for which logs should be shown can be given as a comma separated list.
+This is probably most useful when used from the command line as system property `docker.showLogs`.

 Example: